yudhisteer/Autonomous-Lane-Changing-using-Model-Predictive-Control/README.md

 **Scenario 1: Staight Line Trajectory**

 We can have a case where we can straight line trajectory for lane overtaking.
 Also, it can be an easy task computationally, it will not be a realistic case.
-In real-life, it is impossibe to have such sharp turns and suppose if we can acheive it then it will be quite uncomfortable for our passengers.
+In real-life, it is impossibe to have such sharp turns and suppose if we can achieve it then it will be quite uncomfortable for our passengers.
 Hence, we can scrape scenatio 1.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/160291980-5227a42d-d025-40ed-bfac-41cedb4b20e6.png" />